ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 ## The type lattice

-A lattice — strictly speaking a _meet-semilattice_ in this case — is a partially ordered set with an operation called _meet_ that returns the greatest lower bound of two elements.
+A lattice — strictly speaking a _join-semilattice_ in this case — is a partially ordered set with an operation called _join_ that returns the least upper bound of two elements.
 Part of the type lattice looks like this:

 <!-- TODO: Fix up css in the svg to work with the subsetted font. -->